 _Develop an EPS model using Simscape to determine the torque acting on the steering wheel for different steering angles and scenarios, such as following a predefined path or changing the speed of the test vehicle.

-_Calculate and determine the assisting moment of the motor for different vehicle speeds and steering angles.
+_

 4.4.
 Works to be done & Required results: